 1. Prep your children before you visit the museum

 My final advice is to not waste money on admission if your children are hungry and angry (at each other, or at you for that matter), this is what we call “hangry”.
-You know your children best, don’t take them if the timing is bad.
+You know your children best, don’t take them to a museum if the timing is bad.

 3. Consider renting an audio guide

 I think an audio guide is worth every penny.
 Our kids love pushing the buttons, finding numbers on the artifacts (think of it like a scavenger hunt), and listening to the history and stories instead of walking aimlessly through the museum.

-Our kids would run through an entire museum in 15 minutes or less if given the chance, so we try to engage them by sticking to the “one room at a time” rule.
-No one is allowed to move on until everyone has finished.
 One way we are able to keep everyone around while my husband and I enjoy the artwork is to play a guessing game.
 Each person chooses their favorite piece of art in the room, and everyone takes a turn guessing which piece has been chosen.
-Once we guess their selection, we ask them why they chose that piece, and some reasons are simple such as, “I like the colors”, while others are more thought provoking, as in “I like how the light catches the waves on the ocean”.

 5. Make connections for your child

 Some good questions to ask might be: What do you see?
 Why do you think the artist painted (made it) this way?
 What do you think the artist was trying to say?
 Have you ever heard of this artist?
 Does this picture/sculpture remind you of anything?
-Have an open dialogue with your child, allowing them to appreciate beauty around them.
+Have an open dialogue with your child, allowing them to appreciate the beauty around them.

-6. Bring colored pencils and a sketch book
+6. Bring colored pencils and a sketchbook

-I happen to have a child that loves to draw.
+One of my children loves to draw.
 He could spend hours drawing anything and everything.
-If I take a sketch book and colored pencils and put him on a bench in a museum, I can guarantee you he will find something in that room to draw.
+If I take a sketchbook and colored pencils and put him on a bench in a museum, I can guarantee you he will find something in that room to draw.
 If he doesn’t, he will create something from his imagination.